 This post by Elliot Honeybun-Arnolda and Reuben Martens is the ninth post in a series on Environmental Histories of the Future, in which scholars from the environmental humanities explore how people in the past imagined and crafted their own environmental futures, and how our thinking about the environment in 2021 might shape the future.
+This essay is also cross-posted with Historians for Future.

 “[The old man] would talk about homes and settlements—a place that had flooded thousands of years ago.
 He would talk about woods and hills and rivers, and he would trade away crate-loads of turbine parts for maps that showed the seabed as if it were land.”